Compiler tunes benchmarks with the Yocto Project

 TUNE_FEATURES (copied from the Mega Manual):

 Features used to "tune" a compiler for optimal use given a specific processor.
-The features are defined within the tune files and allow arguments (i.e. TUNE_*ARGS
+The features are defined within the tune files and allow arguments (i.e. TUNE_*ARGS) to be dynamically generated based on the features.

 The OpenEmbedded build system verifies the features to be sure they are not conflicting and that they are supported.

-The BitBake configuration file (meta/conf/bitbake.conf
+The BitBake configuration file (meta/conf/bitbake.conf) defines TUNE_FEATURES as follows:

 TUNE_FEATURES ??= "${TUNE_FEATURES_tune-${DEFAULTTUNE}}"

-variable for more information.
+See the DEFAULTTUNE variable for more information.

 DEFAULTTUNE (copied from the Mega Manual):

 The default CPU and Application Binary Interface (ABI) tunings (i.e. the "tune") used by the OpenEmbedded build system.
-The DEFAULTTUNE
+The DEFAULTTUNE helps define TUNE_FEATURES.

 I will play around with those variables and see what happens.